Juramento (song)

-"Juramento" is the second international single, after "Jaleo," taken from Ricky Martin's album Almas del Silencio (2003).
+"Juramento" is a song by Ricky Martin, released as the second international single from his album Almas del Silencio (2003) after "Jaleo".
 It was released on September 15, 2003.
 The Spanglish version is called "Juramento (The Way to Love)".
 It is also the fourth overall single from Almas del Silencio.

 Music video

 The music video was directed by Joseph Kahn and starred American actress and model Jenna Dewan.
 There are two versions: one for the Spanish version and one for the Spanglish version.
 The video features Ricky Martin clones with some special effects reminiscent of The Matrix Reloaded and was filmed in the desert landscape of California.

 Chart performance

 The song reached number eleven in Spain, number forty-five in Italy, number fifty-seven in Switzerland and number ninety-two in Germany.